-If you are a new intern entering the field of health and fitness, or considering a change in careers as a strength and conditioning coach or personal trainer, this post will highlight ways to make your internship stand out.
+If you are a new intern entering the field of health and fitness or considering a change in careers as a strength and conditioning coach or personal trainer, this post will highlight ways to make your internship experience stand out.

 I went through two internships and I wish I had more insight before Day 1.
 For those about to begin a new internship here are some important points I took away that will enrich your experience: